All you need to know about the Premier 15s

 Her skills on the pitch are inspiring considering she stopped playing full contact rugby after puncturing a lung at university.

-When Covid saw the touch game suspended, she return to contact and has flourished on the top-flight stage.
+When Covid saw the touch game suspended, she returned to contact and has flourished on the top-flight stage.

 Key signing - Zoe Hornby